Dj-Viking/weather-dashboard/README.md

 * Also displays the projected 5-day forecast by 12pm of that given day.

 * The search history will be displayed on the left hand side.
 The search history persists after reloading the page or closing and reopening the browser in which the page was loaded on.
+If loading the page from a different place in the same browser the local storage will be empty for that given location in which the page was loaded.

 * This page is scaled to work on phones as well as desktop screens for a wide range of resolutions.